teletrade/uiscript/README.md

 When click occurs change CSS classes to show, hide, animate and transform elements.

-This simple logic lets you create most of the typical user interface behaviours: tabs, popovers, overlays, sliding menus, etc.
+This simple logic lets you create most of the typical behaviours: tabs, popovers, overlays, sliding menus, etc.

 ## Getting started